 You’re twice as biased as you think you are (four times if you disagree with that statement).
 However, when you realize you are as biased as everyone else, you’ve won the game.

 “It is remarkable how much long term advantage people like us have gotten by trying to be consistently not stupid, instead of trying to be very intelligent.” — Charlie Munger (business partner of Warren Buffet)

 10) How to grow continuously?

-Read widely and read more of the good stuff.
+Get outside of your comfort zone daily.
+That’s one way to grow.
+The other way is to read widely and read more of the good stuff.
 Adults who embrace exploration and self-learning will have no problem keeping up as learning new things is something they enjoy and easily becomes habitual.
 Skip that “brainwash” of our modern media and pick up some good books instead (often those written in the last century).
 And–as a bonus–you will undoubtedly come across many precious nuggets of wisdom shared by people who went through life before you, been there and done that.
 Like these :

 “You can get everything you want, if you just help enough other people get what they want.” — Zig Ziglar

 “Whatever is worthy and right is never impossible.
 Whether you think you can or whether you think you can’t, you’re right.” — Henry Ford

 “The opposite of courage in our society is not cowardice; it is conformity.” — Rollo May, Psychologist